Artax01/qr-gen.xyz/README.md

 This website was developed by Artax01.

-> This website uses a file called "qrcode.js" which comes from this github : https://github.com/davidshimjs/qrcodejs
-> QR Code is a registered trademark of DENSO WAVE INCORPORATED
+> This website uses a file called « qrcode.js » which comes from this github : [qrcodejs](https://github.com/davidshimjs/qrcodejs).
+QR Code is a registered trademark of DENSO WAVE INCORPORATED.